A Day in the Life of a Resident

 PGY-3

 As a 3rd year resident, most residents claim that life is pretty good!
 This year is dedicated to practicing in the outpatient setting.
-They rotate through three sites throughout the year: the VA, Centerstone (Louisville's community mental health system) and U of L Ambulatory Care.
+They rotate through four sites throughout the year: the VA, Seven Counties Services, Centerstone (Louisville's community mental health system) and U of L Ambulatory Care.
 One morning a week, they see their own long-term psychotherapy patients, which has been a very valuable part of training.
 Frequently, they have several patients that they have been following since the beginning of their 2nd year, and it feels special to them to grow with them as a psychiatrist.
 They discuss their patients with a long-term supervisor, who imparts techniques in various types of psychotherapy.

 And example of this year, the resident will arrive at the VA Shively clinic by the 8:15 treatment team meeting.
 The physicians, as well as the nurses, social workers and support staff, discuss upcoming cases for the day.
 Then they see patients, making medication adjustments, based on clinical picture, and providing supportive psychotherapy.
 Most residents are amazed to see how much they have learned in the past 2 years at this point.
 After seeing patients, they discuss cases with their attending supervisor on site.
 The attendings are all very open, approachable and love to teach.
 They usually leave work by 4:00 pm for plenty of time to balance life outside of residency.